-Investment of the assets of the Company must comply with the FCA Regulations and its investment objective and policy.
-Details of the Company's investment objective and policy are set out overleaf together with other information including available share classes, charges, minimum investment levels and distribution dates.
-A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix II.
-A list of the eligible securities and derivatives markets on which the Company may invest is contained in Appendix IV and V.
+Investment of the assets of the Company must comply with the FCA Regulations and its own investment objective and policy.
+Details of the investment objective and policy are set out overleaf together with other information including available Share Classes, charges, minimum investment levels and distribution dates.
+A detailed statement of the investment and borrowing restrictions applicable to the Company is contained in Appendix 2.
+A list of the eligible securities and derivatives markets on which the Company may invest is contained in Appendices 4 and 5.